paper14/tublay-rbi-v2/README.md

 XIV
 XV

+- Dispay data from RBI. - DONE
-- Dispay data from RBI and National ID bellow the search form.
+- Dispay data from National ID.
 - Make them expandable so that only few data will display.
 OR Modal?
 - Have a Show All button to display all the data.
+- Have an option to print the data from RBI
-- Have an option to print the data from RBI and National ID
+- Have an option to print the data from National ID
 - In the National ID printing include the photo.
 - Have a no middlename checkbox - DONE

 tublayrbiuser
 B&eO}|XA

 # Security Sources - Read